nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 ```
 <img src="figs/econ5.png" alt="econ5"  width="600">

 And a sample of the output of the last line giving the matrix estimate.
+The numbers at top
+refer to frequency ordinate:

 ```r
 , , 49